Can You Put Freon in an RV Air Conditioner?

 How do I make my RV air conditioner colder?

 To make your RV air conditioner colder, you should ensure it is well-maintained.
-Clean the filter of the AC, ensure there are no air leaks, tidy up and replace old and damaged wires, clean the part of the AC unit that is outside the RV, and check if there is no rust, dust, and debris in the unit.
+Clean the filter of the AC, ensure there are no air leaks, tidy up and replace old and damaged wires, clean the part of the AC unit that is outside the RV, and check if there is no rust, dust, or debris in the unit.

 If the filter of your AC unit is covered in dust, it can cause electrical problems, and reduce airflow, so your AC won’t cool you down as fast.
 Also, dust in the filter can cause respiratory problems and worsen asthma symptoms.